5 Forced alignment in emuR

 verbose=FALSE)

-Load the database into R with load_emuDB():
+You can now load the database into R with load_emuDB():

 ger2_DB <- load_emuDB(file.path(targetDir, "ger2_emuDB"), verbose=FALSE)